-Art French Spanish
+Art French Physical Education (GCSE)

-Business Geography Technology
+Business Geography Spanish

-Computer Science History
+Computer Science History Technology

-Drama Music
+Drama Information Technology

-Food Preparation & Nutrition Physical Education (GCSE)
+Food Preparation & Nutrition Music

-^{}Please note that Computer Science is suitable for our highest attaining pupils only and are available as an option for pupils in Maths sets T/J 1-3.
+^{}Please note that Computer Science is suitable for our highest attaining pupils only and is available as an option for pupils in Maths sets T/J 1-3.
 Pupils not in these sets who may wish to follow this course may do so only at the discretion of the Subject Leader.
-All pupils interested in studying Computer Science are advised to contact Mr Korab to discuss their suitability for the course.
+All pupils interested in studying Computer Science are advised to contact Mrs Barton to discuss their suitability for the course.